 Make Videos for Instagram Reels or TikTok

 Social media platforms like Instagram are taking a note from the huge popularity of TikTok and prioritizing video content.
-In short, that means that videos are more likely to be seen than other posts.
-New potential donors are more likely to stumble across your ask, rather than being restricted to friends and family on static posts.
-Just make sure that your video is public on Instagram or TikTok so more folks can see it.
+In short, that means that videos are more likely to be seen than any other type of post.
+This is especially true for new potential donors, who may stumble upon your video ask, whereas a standard post is most likely only being seen by people you’re already connected with.
+Just make sure that your video is public on Instagram or TikTok.

 The best fundraising ask videos are simple and authentic.
 Videos are a great way to invite donors into your classroom and make them feel like part of your community.
 You can show them supplies that are broken or worn out and share your ideas for the upcoming semester and let them hear your enthusiasm.